Early Modern Irish: External history

 Multilingual phrasebook compiled for Elizabeth I of England.

 The Tudor dynasty sought to subdue its Irish citizens.
 The Tudor rulers attempted to do this by restricting the use of the Irish language while simultaneously promoting the use of the English language.
 English expansion in Ireland, outside of the Pale, was attempted under Mary I, but ended with poor results.
 Queen Elizabeth I was proficient in several languages and is reported to have expressed a desire to understand Irish.
 A primer was prepared on her behalf by Christopher Nugent, 6th Baron Delvin.

+Phonology

+Consonants

+At the beginning of the 13th century, Classical Gaelic consonants were identical to Old and Middle Irish. Ó Maolalaigh lists the changes that affected all dialects over the next 500 years: